-In the meantime, because she had a fully comprehensive insurance policy, a hire car was arranged.
-She apparently went to the hire car company and produced documents (her driving licence and a utility bill) and signed the declarations.
+In the meantime, because she had a fully comprehensive insurance policy, a hire car was arranged for Mrs X. She apparently went to the hire car company and produced documents (her driving licence and a utility bill) and signed the declarations.
 All the other personal details had been “passported” through to the car hire company by the insurers using their internal systems.

-Mrs X was prosecuted because the Court contended that she must have been the person who had gone into the hire car company and handed over her driving licence and utility bill.
+Mrs X was prosecuted because the Court contended that she must have been the person who had gone into the hire car company and handed over her driving licence and utility bill, thus involved with the motor insurance fraud.
 Many of the personal details on the car hire form would not have been apparent from those documents – such as mobile phone number and employer.
 However, the police had never appreciated that the personal details on the car hire form had all come from the insurance company – and that they had been set up by someone else in her name.
-Further, the police did not know that at the time, it was possible to hand over a copy of a driving licence to the car hire company and so it did not require an original that only she ought to have had.
+Further, the police did not know that, at the time, it was possible to hand over a copy of a driving licence to the car hire company and so it did not require an original that only she ought to have had.

 In any event, Mrs X was able to establish that she had used the same company before, and after cross-examining the representative of that company, it was accepted that if company had prior knowledge of a person, in circumstances whereby that person was being referred to them by an insurance company, the checks would not be so thorough.

 Knowledge born out of experience helped Mrs X. That is what we can bring to your car insurance fraud case should you find yourself in the same position as Mrs X.

 If you suspect you are being investigated for vehicle insurance fraud, contact us today.